willhaben/spring-data-with-multiple-keyspaces/Blogpost.md

 }
 ```

-## Testing our configurations
+### Testing our configurations

-Now that we have our 2 configurations, we also want to test them.
-For this we are using Testcontainers which start a
+Now we have our two configurations and we want to test them.
+To do so, we use the `Testcontainers` framework.
+We start a
-`Cassandra` container.
-In our configuration we also create the keyspaces automatically - this can and should be done in other
+`Cassandra` container to use temporarily for our tests.
+In our configuration, we also create the keyspaces automatically - this can and should be done in other
-ways of course but for the purpose of the example we take some shortcuts.
-The setup also configures the necessary parameters for spring to be
-able to connect to the created Cassandra.
+ways but for the purpose of this example we take some shortcuts.
+Additionally, in this setup we configure the parameters for Spring to connect to Cassandra.
+If we inspect the Spring Data logs we can see that our queries are executed against
+the correct keyspaces - likewise, in a deployed environment, you should see the data going to the right keyspaces.

 ```java
 @SpringBootTest